-To help combat COVID-19 related fraud, 3M has established new 3M hotlines in the U.S. and around the world to help end-users and purchasers of 3M products identify authentic 3M respirators and ensure products are from 3M authorized distributors.
-3M has published the current U.S. list prices for many of the most common models of 3M N95 respirators to help customers identify and avoid inflated prices.
-We have also filed lawsuits in courts across the country against wrongdoers, terminated 3M distributors for engaging in price gouging or violating 3M policy and collaborated with law enforcement and technology companies to combat fraud.
+Since March 2020, 3M has been working to combat COVID-19 related fraud and counterfeiting.
+3M established hotlines in the U.S. and around the world to help end-users and purchasers of 3M products identify authentic 3M respirators and ensure products are from 3M authorized distributors.
+We filed lawsuits in courts across the country against wrongdoers, terminated 3M distributors for engaging in price gouging or violating 3M policy and collaborated with law enforcement and technology companies to combat fraud.
+We continue this work still today, because ensuring the authenticity of 3M products remains as important as ever.

 Don’t assume you can tell how well a respirator works by looking at it, or that a counterfeit respirator could substitute.
 3M respirators are designed to be easy to use but the science and quality manufacturing that makes them effective are not so easy.
 Don’t endanger yourself or others by making the mistake of thinking that fake respirators look ok so they must work ok.